oliverphan/GameCentre/README.md

    under it are shifted down one place.
  + The LeaderBoard object which stores the entire leaderboard is saved to a file.
 This file is loaded and saved whenever the leaderboard is updated.

-## Most Important Classes
----
-+ Abstraction of Board, BoardManager, Token
-+ BoardManager for both games & where the game logic is
-+ Saving and loading interfaces
-+ Leaderboard (Name for the "scoreboard")
- + Score class used to manage User scores in the Leaderboard
- + A toString method in the Score class to display the Scores in the Leaderboard

-## Design Patterns Used
----
-+ MVC
-+ Iterator
- + For Abstract Tokens in Abstract Board
-+ Observer
- + The Board Abstract class is being observed, the GameActivity is the observer

 ## Other Functionalities Implemented
 ---